sidd2423/RISCCorelite/README.md

 # RISCCorelite
 Designed and Verified a RISC CPU:

-Fetches an instruction from memory
+Fetches an instruction from memory.

 Decodes an instruction

-Fetch a data operand from the memory if required by the instruction Executes the instruction , processing mathematical operations, if required.
+Fetch a data operand from the memory if required by the instruction

+Executes the instruction , processing mathematical operations, if required.

 Stores results back into either the memory or the accumulator.

 RTL Design :